kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Plugin Base Inheritance

-The second parameter passed to the plugin manager is the plugin code that should extend one of the player base plugin classes:
+The second parameter passed to the plugin manager is the plugin code that should extend one of the Player base plugin classes:

 * `mw.KBaseComponent`: is the most commonly used class based which includes all the required function for a visual / non-visual plugin
-* `mw.KBaseScreen`: extends the mw.KBaseComponent class and provides the ability to manage screen overlays above the player using templates
+* `mw.KBaseScreen`: extends the mw.KBaseComponent class and provides the ability to manage screen overlays above the Player using templates
 * `mw.KBaseMediaList`: extends the mw.KBaseComponent class and provides functionality for creating and playing lists of video content

 Most often mw.KBaseComponent will be the best choice of base class to start your plugin from.
 The examples below will focus mainly on these common scenarios.